 Budget: Sultan Hostel in Sultanahmet

 As a huge bonus, this is where I had the Testy Kebab meal that I loved.
-The restaurant downstairs is comfortable and delicious, complete with hooka, and staff who will teach you how to blow smoke bubbles with it – as you saw me do in the Snapchat video above!
+The restaurant downstairs is comfortable and delicious, complete with hookah, and staff who will teach you how to blow smoke bubbles with it – as you saw me do in the Snapchat video above!

-Upper Range: Renaissance Istanbul Polat Bosphorus Hotel in Besiktas
+Upper Range: Renaissance Polat Istanbul Hotel in Besiktas

-I loved my stay here earlier this summer, and if you are looking for amazing views of the city, the best comfort, and a kickass rooftop bar, pick this one.
+I loved my stay here, and if you are looking for amazing views of the city, the best comfort, and a kickass rooftop bar, pick this one.